hupf/deja-dup/CONTRIBUTING.md

 From inside a devenv shell, you can iterate as you develop by just running `deja-dup` directly.

+But if you want to actually run the test suite, that's easy too:

 * Running all unit tests: `meson test -C _build`
-* Running one unit test: `meson test script-threshold-inc -C _build -v`
+* Running one unit test: `meson test -C _build -v script-threshold-inc`

 # Copyright

-If you are making a [substantial patch](https://www.gnu.org/prep/maintain/html_node/Legally-Significant.html) (adding ~15 lines or more), add yourself to the top of the file in a new copyright line.
+If you are making a [substantial patch](https://www.gnu.org/prep/maintain/html_node/Legally-Significant.html) (adding ~15 lines or more), add yourself to the top of the changed file in a new copyright line.

 # Project Assets